Microlearning is a lot like how it sounds … small bits of training to help your learners digest your online course material.

 Technology to Use

-Micro learning should be mobile friendly.
-People may want to access your content on the go so make sure they can.
+Microlearning should be mobile friendly.
+Learners may want to access your content on the go so make sure they can.
 Most people have Smartphone plans with unlimited wireless so even if your online course is on a website make sure it’s mobile friendly.
-You can also take the additional step of turning your course into a mobile app.
+You can also take the additional step of turning your course into a mobile app or developing it on a microlearning platform.

 Microlearning seems here to stay especially with the rise in training on-the-go from mobile devices.